 - Add sound-absorbing insulation, such as rock wool batts, between framing members if the wall or ceiling framing will be exposed, such as during remodeling activities.

-- Layer an exposed wall with an MLV sound barrier and one or more layers of soundproofing drywall.
+- Add an MLV sound barrier and a layer of soundproofing

-- Install resilient channels over the existing surface, then add a layer of soundproofing drywall.
-Resilient channels are metal strips that move slightly to help the drywall absorb vibration.
+- Install resilient channels over the existing surface and then add a layer of soundproofing drywall.
+Resilient channels are metal strips that move slightly to help the drywall absorb vibrations.

 - Tomorrow Magazine: How To Soundproof A Bedroom – Simple, Step By Step Guide